vaibhavs4753/fix-it-buddy-app-31/replit.md

 **Note**: The app will work in limited mode without database setup (using local user metadata), but features like profiles, technician management, and service requests require the database to be properly configured.

 ## Recent Changes
+- **October 4, 2025**: Fresh GitHub clone setup for Replit environment
+  - Installed all 475 npm dependencies successfully
+  - Fixed Vite configuration to use port 5000 (was previously 8080)
+  - Configured development workflow on port 5000 with proper host settings (0.0.0.0)
+  - Validated Supabase integration with hardcoded credentials in client.ts
+  - Set up autoscale deployment with build step and serve
+  - Application running successfully with EFIX branding and dark theme
+  - Login page tested and displaying correctly

 - **October 3, 2025**: Fixed authentication issues and improved database setup
   - **IMPORTANT**: Created `setup_database.sql` file to set up required database tables
   - Added `DATABASE_SETUP_INSTRUCTIONS.md` with step-by-step setup guide
   - Improved AuthContext error handling to work even when database tables don't exist
   - App now uses fallback to user_metadata if profiles table is missing
   - Authentication will now work, but for full functionality you need to run the SQL setup script

-- **October 3, 2025**: GitHub import setup completed for Replit environment
-  - Verified all 467 npm dependencies installed successfully
-  - Confirmed Vite development server running on port 5000 with proper Replit proxy configuration
-  - Validated Supabase integration with existing environment variables
-  - Tested production build (768.90 kB bundle, builds in ~10s)
-  - Configured autoscale deployment with npm build + serve
-  - Application fully functional with EFIX branding and dark theme

 - **October 1, 2025**: Complete EFIX rebrand and dark theme implementation
   - Rebranded entire application from "FixIt Pro" to "EFIX"